Tales from the 18th Century - The truth behind 'The Favourite'

 Magic of the Musicals - Extra Date - The next session is a 'bonus session' on January 22nd, then back to the regular schedule on February 5th.

-English Literature Bring y our copy of Sheridan's 18th Century comedy of manners play, The Rivals, to David Harris's next sessions at the Bowling Clug at 10 am on Tuesday January 8th, then February 12th.
+English Literature Bring your copy of Sheridan's 18th Century comedy of manners play, The Rivals, to David Harris's next sessions at the Bowling Clug at 10 am on Tuesday February 12th, then March 12th.
 Please note that January 22nd is a Magic of the Musicals session, not English Literature.

-What are your Memories The theme of the next meeting is Family History.
-1000 am at the Bowling Club on January 9th.
+What are your Holiday Memories The theme of the next meeting is Holidays.
+1000 am at the Bowling Club on February 13th.
 New members interested in sharing their memories would be especially welcomed.
-Contact John Collier for details 020 8904 2346 or (firstname.lastname@example.org)
+Contact John Collier for details 020 8904 2346 or (email@example.com)

-Rambling Group There is no walk in December, so the next walk is on Sunday January 20th to the Olympic Park near Stratford.
+Rambling Group The next walk is on Sunday January 20th to the Olympic Park near Stratford.
+Diana O'Reardon and Kevin O'Doherty will lead the walk around the venues built for the 2012 Olympics.
+Meet at 10 am in Preston Road Underground waiting room.
+Bring water and lunch to eat en route.
+Cafes on site.
 For more information about our Rambling Group please email the coordinator, Kevin O'Doherty, by clicking on his name or phoning him on 07958 482843

-Museum and Gallery Visits Eva Groszmann is arranging visits on Wednesday January 30th to the Royal Academy to see Klimt/Shiele Drawings from the Albertina Museum, Vienna, plus Bill Viola/Michaelangelo: Life Death Rebirth); Thursday February 21st (visit to the Health Robinson Museum, Pinner); and March 27th (Tate Modern's Pierre Bonnard: The Colour of Memoryexhibiton)
+Museum and Gallery Visits Eva Groszmann is arranging visits on Wednesday January 30th to the Royal Academy to see Klimt/Shiele Drawings from the Albertina Museum, Vienna, plus Bill Viola/Michaelangelo: Life Death Rebirth); Thursday February 21st (visit to the Heath Robinson Museum, Pinner); and March 27th (Tate Modern's Pierre Bonnard: The Colour of Memory exhibition)

 Further details from Eva (020 8907 5691 or firstname.lastname@example.org).